peterneave/rust/README.md

 ### Thinking Non-Functional Requirements

-- High maintainability - Get it right early; not later
-- Testing - By design with unit, integration and even documentation testing
-- Scalability - Low Memory as it's not a GC language
-- You can prototype with the code but it encourages you to have polished code early.
+✅ High maintainability - Get it right early; not later ✅ Testing - By design with unit, integration and even documentation testing ✅ Scalability - Low Memory as it's not a GC language 〰️ Prototype - However, it encourages you to have polished code early.

 ## Getting Started
 <!-- header: Getting Started -->